vertica/vertica-containers/one-node-ce/README.md

 $ docker exec -it <container_name> /opt/vertica/bin/vsql
 ```

-## External vsql or external client
+## External vsql or client

-The container exposes port 5433 for external client access.
-To access the database from outside the container, you must have a [local copy of the vsql client](#get-a-local-copy-of-vsql).
+Before you can access a Vertica database from outside the container, you must install a local copy of vsql.

-### Get a local copy of vsql

 To download vsql and all available drivers, see [Client Drivers](https://www.vertica.com/download/vertica/client-drivers/).

+The container exposes port `5433` for external client access.

-### Access the database
+## Access the database

 By default, the Dockerfile creates the `dbadmin` user in the container database.
 The following command accesses the database:

 ```shell
 $ vsql -U dbadmin
 ```
-You can configure the database user name with the `VERTICA_DB_USER` ARG variable in the Dockerfile or when you [build the image](#custom-build-time-variables).
+You can configure the database user name with the `VERTICA_DB_USER` ARG variable in the Dockerfile or when you [build the image](#customize-the-vertica-user).

 ## View container logs